Self-Awareness Begins with Introspection

 Here’s the thing, it isn’t going to be as simple as wiggling your nose or snapping your fingers.
 It takes time to build habits and establish patterns.
 It would be nice if it were as easy as that, but change takes work.

 The first step in the changing process is awareness.
 It might seem like an obvious statement, but it apparently isn’t.
 If you are accustomed to blaming others for your problems, then you lack self-awareness.
-If you blame the negative aspects of your life on bad luck, then you lack self-awareness.
+Indeed, if you blame the negative aspects of your life on bad luck, then you lack self-awareness.
 If you have been walking through life dazed and confused, then you are living in denial, not in self-awareness.

 Think about it – how on earth will you be able to make any changes if you can’t recognize how your thoughts, actions, and behaviors led you to this point right now?